 Gone are the days of each room being painted a different color!
 This just makes a home look cluttered, choppy, chaotic and disjointed.

-Need help decorating or help picking paint colors?
-I offer online design services and paint color advice!
+Need help with furniture layout, room design or help picking paint colors?
+I offer online interior design and paint color services!

 Tips On Where to Stop and Start A Paint Color